prehensileBBC/obsidian-pdf-anchors/README.md

 Once installed, you can use the "PDF Anchors: Export to PDF with header links" in Obsidian's command palette or file menu.
 It will export a PDF using Obsidian's usual export process, and then ask to open the PDF you just exported.
 Once this is opened, it will fix header links in the exported PDF.

 ## Known bugs
-- Headings which wrap onto more than one line in the PDF may not be picked up while generating an outline view
+- Headings which wrap onto more than one line in the PDF may not be picked up while generating an outline view.

-## Details for nerds
+## Developer notes
 This plugin is a workaround for the minimal PDF export Obsidian provides by default.
 It's made possible by a quirk I observed in Obsidian's PDF export process: external links (e.g to http:// and https:// URLs) survive the export process, but anchor links (to headings in the same document) don't.

 This is the export process used by the plugin: